doratiass/longevity/README.md

 The goal is to predict longevity using mid-life predictors.

 **Code Repository**
-The complete code for this study is available in the `/main/code` directory.
+The complete code for this study is available in the main brance under`/code/scripts` directory.
 Due to privacy considerations, the dataset cannot be shared.

 **Results**